new2nonstop/nonstop101/docs/1-overview.md

 The process can repeat as many times as necessary to ensure the **highest level of availability** qualified by IDC.

 ### What happens where is a component failure / online upgrades?
-Let's take a scenario where one of our engineers is doing an online update to the  hosts of the vNonStop CPUs.
+Let's take a scenario where one of the CPUs fail in a NonStop.

 1. Primary component fails.

 2. Backup component takes over as the new primary component - all processes assigned to the both of them will be done by the new primary component.

-3. Upgrades and things
+3. Old primary component restarts itself.

+Let's take a look at what

 <!-- cooperative and interuptive OS -->